 Set out below are the principles which underpin our corporate governance arrangements and how these principles have been applied during 2021.
-Certain additional information, signposted throughout this section, will be available in the Board and Committee Governance section on pages 6 to 14.
+Certain additional information, signposted throughout this section, will be available in the Strategic report and the Board and Committee Governance section on pages 19 to 27.